babylonhealth/ios-playbook/Cookbook/Technical-Documents/Optimizely.md

 }
 ```

 As you can notice this is similar to how we typically implement `Decodable` protocol.
+You shouldn't access feature variables when feature is not enabled so always check for that first.

 ## Detecting Updates
 We are bundling a downloaded Optimizely data file which should contain values for everything that does not require network access.
 Optimizely will at boot time and periodically thereafter attempt to download a new version if there are any updates.
 By subscribing to the `dataUpdated` signal you will be notified if the data file has been updated.